workframers/artemis/doc/06_the_local_store.md

 Fetch policies allow us to tell the client how and where we want it to execute our queries.
 We can choose the right policy depending on our application's needs.
-For example, if we have some data that we absolutely now is cached in our local store and is highly unlikely to change, we may want to save on bandwidth by setting the policy to `:local-only`.
+For example, if we have some data that we absolutely know is cached in our local store and is highly unlikely to change, we may want to save on bandwidth by setting the policy to `:local-only`.
 Conversely, if we have something that is highly likely to change we may want to use `:remote-only`,